5.7-magnitude earthquake strikes Iran | ExBulletin

 DUBAI (Reuters) – An earthquake with a magnitude of 5.7 hit the southern Iranian province of Fars on Sunday, Iranian state TV reported.

-There were no immediate reports of deaths or damage in the area of the quake, whose epicenter was near the town of Khisht, according to the semi-official Fars news agency.
+The semi-official Iranian Fars news agency reported that there were no immediate reports of deaths or damage in the area of the earthquake, whose epicenter was near the town of Khasht.

-Iranian state media said that the earthquake, which was felt by residents in several cities and towns in the province, occurred at a depth of 11 kilometers at 07:00 pm local time (1430 GMT).
+The official Iraqi News Agency said the quake was also felt in the southern city of Basra.

-“At least four rescue teams have been sent to the quake-hit area and hospitals in neighboring cities are on alert,” a local official told state television.
+(Covering) by Parisa Hafezi and Aref Muhammad in Basra Additional reporting by Naira Abdullah in Cairo Editing by Hugh Lawson and Frances Kerry

 Sources